- May 16

 Want to Go Deeper?

-In Episode 7 of The Unpatterned Podcast, I talk through this framework through two stories that happened on the same day one that confirmed everything I believe about this work, and one that quietly broke my heart open at a baseball game.
+In Episode 7 of The Unpatterned Podcast, Deb talks through this framework through two stories that happened on the same day, one that confirmed everything she believes about this work, and one that quietly broke her heart open at a baseball game.

 If you've ever understood your patterns and still watched yourself run them anyway, this episode is for you.